dmd-program/dmd-100/topics/character.md

 1. Importance to story
    * What role does the character play?
    * Characterization types
-2. Physical Attributes
+2. Physical attributes
-   * Name, Age, Gender
+   * Name, age, gender
    * Markings, tattoos
    * Abilities, disabilities
-   * Race/Ethnicity
+   * Race/ethnicity
 3. Inner struggle and journey
    * What motivates the character?
    * What does the character want more than anything?